South Sudan: World leaders welcome new nation

 UK Prime Minister David Cameron issued a statement recognising South Sudan, saying: "This is an historic day, for South Sudan and the whole of Africa."

 Russian President Dmitry Medvedev sent a telegram of congratulation and China's special envoy sent President Hu Jintao's "warmest congratulations".

 South African President Jacob Zuma said: "We have always aspired to witness the dawn of peace, security and stability prevailing in the whole of the Sudan.
-That dream is coming to fruition."'Hearts and minds'
+That dream is coming to fruition."

 The BBC's Will Ross watched the independence ceremony in Juba, saying the euphoria built as people waved goodbye to the north of Sudan and the flag of South Sudan was raised.

 Wearing his trademark black cowboy hat, the South's new President Salva Kiir was sworn in and pledged better times ahead.